 But what about taking photos of every single drawing or craft project first?

 Consider your hubby coming in and taking photos of every single meal you had cooked during the past year.
 Not likely!

 I also don’t allow my kids to sort through everything.
-It’s too easy for them to associate more value to the work than it actually has.
+It’s too easy for them to give more value to the work than it actually has.

 Related Post: 15 Ways To Display Your Kids’ Artwork

 I have a brief look through their workbooks at the end of school year to see how they have progressed.
 Especially in the early years of learning, kids can go from barely scrawling their name to writing clear sentences in one year.
 I love seeing that development!

 I will also ask the kids if there is a couple of things they felt they put a lot of effort into or did really well and want to keep.
 Usually this applies to my 11 year old daughter who’s at an age where she’s now completing projects and assignments.

 Last year I was keeping portfolios, and storing them in a large storage box, along with their other school work for each kid.
 However I found the amount of school work was increasing way too quick and I didn’t have the space to store the boxes.

 Related Post: Best Schoolwork Organizer Ideas